resistiv/YispSharp/README.md

 * **Fibonacci**: A Fibonacci number calculator which tests comparisons and recursion.

 ## Implementation Details
 Some changes were made to the base language for this implementation of Yisp in order to allow for more flexibility.
 If a change is not mentioned here, it can be assumed that the feature complies with the original project specification.
+Additionally, lexical closures are not yet implemented due to time concerns.

 * **Addition (+ val1 val2 ...)**: An addition operation accepts two or more values and adds all of them together.
 * **Subtraction (- val1 ...)**: A subtraction operation can perform two tasks: